Division of Retirement, Pensions and Investment Accounts

 Pensions and retirement accounts are often divided in divorce cases.
 Assuming the division is done pursuant to a final judgment of dissolution of marriage and subsequent qualified domestic relations order (QDRO), then the division is non-taxable and without penalty to either party.

-The attorneys at Rice and Rose have experience with complicated marital property issues, including complex retirement and investment accounts.
+The attorneys at Rice Law Firm have experience with complicated marital property issues, including complex retirement and investment accounts.
 Contact them to discuss how to best protect your interests and your financial security.